 Preston is an expert in many “maker” technologies including 3D printing, 3D modeling, as well as virtual and augmented reality.
 He specializes in teaching patrons on how to use these technologies to help bring their ideas to a reality, and cross-campus collaboration to bring these technologies into the classroom.

-He has a passion for creating assistive devices for both humans and animals and is currently working on his first patent.
-Preston also serves as a mentor for several Gemstone honors college teams on campus, and has assisted with the new First-Year Innovation & Research Experience at UMD in 2018.
+He has a passion for creating assistive devices for both humans and animals.
+Preston also served as a mentor for several Gemstone honors college teams on campus, and had assisted with the new First-Year Innovation & Research Experience at UMD in 2018.

 Preston won the 2017 Outstanding Library Employee Award for his efforts of launching and guiding the MakerSpace in the main library at the University of Maryland.

 He also provides consultations to customers who would like to start up a makerspace in their community, k-12 school, college, or university.